Johns Hopkins UniversityEst. 1876

 Associate Vice Provost for Graduate Diversity and Partnerships

 Damani Piggott is the inaugural Associate Vice Provost for Graduate Diversity and Partnerships.
 In this position, he helps support graduate level diversity, equity, and inclusion initiatives, and efforts to promote pathways to graduate education.
-He directs the Johns Hopkins Vivien Thomas Scholars Initiative, a $150 million effort supported by Bloomberg Philanthropies directed at connecting the exceptional talent that exists at Historically Black Colleges and Universities and Minority Serving Institutions to STEM graduate education and future STEM leadership.
+He directs the Johns Hopkins Vivien Thomas Scholars Initiative, an endowed fellowship program dedicated to nurturing, mentoring and connecting exceptionally talented students from a broad range of academic backgrounds to STEM graduate education and future leadership in STEM careers.

 An Associate Professor in the Division of Infectious Diseases at the Johns Hopkins University School of Medicine, with a joint appointment in the Department of Epidemiology at the Johns Hopkins University School of Public Health, Dr. Piggott has worked on clinical and research projects in urban and rural communities in the United States, the Caribbean, West Africa, and South Africa.
 He is actively engaged in the clinical care of patients with HIV.
 His research centers on understanding the biological, behavioral, and social determinant pathways necessary to improve survival and quality of life for persons aging with HIV.